 Canada is about to legalise marijuana - should we be following in their footsteps, and if so, how far off would that be?

 Marijuana is illegal over here, but increasing numbers of states in the US are relaxing the laws surrounding it, with nine (Alaska, California, Colorado, Maine, Massachussets, Nevada, Oregon, Vermont and Washington) and Washington DC entirely legalising it for recreational use and another 29 legalising it for medical use.
+It looks set to become entirely legal in Canada this summer, although with new laws in place involving the supplying of it to minors and driving while high.

 Could it happen here?
 Would it happen here?
 Should it happen here?